betrixed/toml/README.md

 This TOML parser implmentation for TOM04 was created in order to build a Zephir version, starting with the Yosymfony\Toml source.

+This fork is now well departed from, and is considerably faster than the original start version.
-This version is maintained at [Betrixed\
+The toml-zephir project is at

 The few PHP TOML implementations I have seen all used array reference (array& $aref) to generate and hold place in the TOML array tree.

-I chose to find out the hard way what it was like to write an extension using Zephir.
+I chose to find out what it was like to write an extension using Zephir.
 Zephir is an altered and cut-down analog of PHP language.
 Its parser written in PHP, and it generates C source code which compiles to a PHP extension, largely by doing things with PHP objects and functions, called from C.